Fujikyuko Line: Service outline

 Local trains (which stop at all stations) run about every 30 minutes.
 As well as these, several Fujisan Tokkyu (Mount Fuji express) services are operated.
 The line is mountainous, climbing from Otsuki (358 m above sea level) to Kawaguchiko (857 m above sea level): a 500 m ascent over the 26.6 km route.
 In many places, Mount Fuji can be seen from the train.

 The Fujikyuko Line is the only railway service to access the northern Yamanashi side of Mount Fuji and Fuji Five Lakes, part of Fuji-Hakone-Izu National Park.
-However, direct and frequent highway bus services from Shinjuku terminal to Fujiyoshida and Kawaguchiko are faster and more convenient when travelling from Tokyo.
-There are not many direct services from Tokyo to the Fuji Kyūkō Line apart from a few seasonal rapid trains at weekends and some local commuter trains.

 Fuji Kyuko railway and bus lines accept Pasmo, Suica, and other IC farecards.
 The railway was provided with the capability from 14 March 2015.

 The Fuji Kyuko established "Fuji Sanroku Electric Railway" (Ja:富士山麓電気鉄道/ Fuji Sanroku Denki Tetsudo) in May 2021 because the company will split Fuji Kyuko railway department from 1 April 2022.
 And, Fujikyuko Line will surely belong to "Fuji San-Roku Denki Tetsudo" from 1 April 2022.